-‘Braintertainer’ Ginny Smith spreads her love of neuroscience at schools, festivals and events around the UK and overseas.
+‘Braintertainer’ Ginny Smith and her team of presenters spread their love of neuroscience at schools, festivals and events around the UK and overseas.

 “Fantastic event.
 Superbly well thought out ways of integrating the audience.
 Lovely and knowledgeable presenter.”